marcinstodolny/dungeon-crawl/README.md

 - **Saving to a Database:** Press `F5` to save your current game state, including the map, player position, inventory, and discovered maps, to a database.
 Look for the "Game saved" message in the corner of the screen.

 - **Export and Import:** Use `F10` to export your game state to a JSON file in the `exported_saves` folder.
 To import a saved game, press `F11`.
 If there's an issue with the import file, you'll see an "IMPORT ERROR!" message.

-## Sharing Your Adventure

-In the world of Dungeon Crawl, adventurers share their experiences:

-- **Game Sharing:** Connect with other players and share your in-game achievements and discoveries.

 ## Changing the Game World